The-AI-Alliance/.github/profile/README.md

 ### The NLIP Project

-The <a href="https://nlip-project.org/">NLIP project</a> is facilitating the development of an open-source protocol for intelligent agents to communicate with each other using natural language.
-It complements the broader role of MCP in component-to-component communications.
+The <a href="https://nlip-project.org/">NLIP project</a> is facilitating the development of an open-source protocol for intelligent agents to communicate with each other and with humans using natural language.

 <div class="table-wrapper">
   <table>